nunof07/maps-marker-animate/README.md

 <script src="marker-animate.js"></script>
 ```

-Then call the methods on a marker.
+Create your map and markers and then call the methods on a marker.

 ```javascript
 // disable bounce animation